concentricsky/django-skythumbnails/README.md

 ## LICENSE

 This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Details can be found in the LICENSE.md file.

-For copyright and other important notes regarding this release please read the AUTHORS file.
+For copyright and other important notes regarding this release please read the AUTHORS.md file.

+## About Concentric Sky

+_For nearly a decade, Concentric Sky has been building technology solutions that impact people everywhere.
+We work in the mobile, enterprise and web application spaces.
+Our team, based in Eugene Oregon, loves to solve complex problems.
+Concentric Sky believes in contributing back to our community and one of the ways we do that is by open sourcing our code on GitHub.
+Contact Concentric Sky at hello@concentricsky.com._